 Once you have listened to audience sentiment and fully understood the message you will put out, you need to communicate it fast.
 Not only to customers but to social media users.

-Deciding on your channels is key here.
+Deciding on your communication channels is key here.

 Include: